 This year, we decided to go to St. Augustine for Christmas to check out the Nights of Lights.
 This spectacular event occurs every night starting the Saturday before Thanksgiving through January 31st.
 This year, however, they will remain on through February 3rd.

 Ripley’s Red Train

-There’s plenty of ways to enjoy the Nights of Lights, but my hubby and I decided to take the Ripley’s Red Train Nights of Lights tour.
-This tour took around the city to view the lights and we even got some fun glasses that allowed us to see reindeer shaped lights.
+There are plenty of ways to enjoy the Nights of Lights, but my hubby and I decided to take the Ripley’s Red Train Nights of Lights tour.
+This tour took us around the city to view the lights and we even got some fun glasses that allowed us to see reindeer shaped lights.
 Although the tour lasted for 30 minutes, it was a fun experience.

 The tours are from 6:00 to 8:00 p.m.
 Sundays through Thursdays and 6:00 to 10:00 p.m. on Fridays and Saturdays.
 The general admission is $11.99 for adults and $5.99 for kids, making this a very affordable option.
 Parking is also free for customers, but it is on a first come, first serve basis.
 It is recommended to get there early.

 For us, it was difficult to find parking because the parking lot was full, but they did have the option to park at the old sugar mill.
 The only inconvenience was that they had no one in that location, so we had to get an Uber to take us back to Ripley’s Believe or Not Museum and then back to the parking spot.
 Essentially, we “paid” for parking, which wasn’t the smartest move.